modular/modular/LLCL/docs/LLCLRuntime.md

 On the other hand, we're not providing a virtual machine.
-If clients of `LLCL::Runtime` want to be written in a system specific way, the full machine is open and clients are not prevented from doing quirky and exotic things.
+If clients of `LLCL::Runtime` want to be written in a system specific way, the full machine is open and clients are not prevented from doing quirky and exotic things as necessary.

 ## LLCL `WorkQueue` / Thread Pool Abstraction

-The [LLCL::WorkQueue](../include/LLCL/Runtime/WorkQueue.h) class is an abstract interface for a work queue, which usually implemented to execute the submitted work in parallel with a thread pool.
+The [LLCL::WorkQueue](../include/LLCL/Runtime/WorkQueue.h) class is an abstract interface for a work queue, which is usually implemented to execute the submitted work in parallel with a thread pool.
 This class is intentionally very simple, but has a few important design points:

-1) It is an abstract interface that may be implemented in many different ways, for systems with different level thread abstractions or ones with familiar abstractions but different constraints.
+1) It is an abstract interface that may be implemented in many different ways, for systems with different levels of thread abstractions or ones with familiar abstractions but different constraints.

 2) The interface is minimal: you may add work, and may ask that a client thread